taranveersingh93/bare-minimum/README.md

 # Bare Minimum

 ## Abstract:
 Welcome to Bare Minimum!
-Want to book a room with our establishment?
-Well, my application is the one for you!
-The Clementine Hotel is your go-to hotel booking website with the finest accommodations possible.
-We are very secure, so you have to log in with your designated username and password in order to view your previous bookings.
-You can make a new booking by selecting a date and a room type.
-By clicking on book your new booking will finalize and you can view it on your dashboard!
-Your total cost can also be viewed on the dashboard.
-When you are done, you can logout and feel safe knowing your information will be there when you log back in!
-Thank you for staying at the Clementine Hotel!
+Feeling discouraged about completing large scale tasks and projects?
+Well, our application is the one for you!
+Bare Minimum is your go to organization website that breaks down tasks into small simple ones.
+A user can choose from any of the categories and be presented with a task that is smaller and more easily manageable!
+If the user feels like the task is something they can accomplish, we have the option to save this task to a personal list.
+This way, a user can view all their saved tasks and mark them when they are complete!
+A user can also decide to delete a task from that list when they no longer wish to complete it.
+Our app is fully functioning on both your computer or your phone, making it easy to complete these tasks on the go!
+We hope you enjoy Bare Minimum!

 ## Installation Instructions
 In order to clone this application: